johrstrom/jmeter-prometheus-plugin/README.md

 This JMeter plugin is highly configurable listener (and config element) to allow users define they're own metrics (names, types etc.) and expose them through a Prometheus /metrics API to be scraped by a Prometheus server.

 # Documentation
-Full documentation can be found on [this project's wiki](https://github.com/johrstrom/jmeter-prometheus-plugin/wiki).
+More documentation can be found on [this project's wiki](https://github.com/johrstrom/jmeter-prometheus-plugin/wiki).

 # Listener QuickDoc
 Here's a simple example to get us started.
 This example [can be found here](https://github.com/johrstrom/jmeter-prometheus-plugin/blob/master/docs/examples/simple_prometheus_example.jmx).
+All the documentation on this README is from this jmx file.

 ![JMeter testplan](/docs/imgs/simple_testplan.png?raw=true)